Standards of Student Conduct

 8. FORMAL ORDER OF HEARING PANEL PROCEEDINGS

-The Chairperson shall call the hearing to order, explain that the hearing is being recorded and that the proceedings are confidential, ask each person present to identify themselves by name, and announce the purpose of the hearing, e.g., “The Committee meets to hear an appeal of disciplinary action against (student’s name) and/or to submit its findings to the Vice President for Student Affairs.”
+The Chairperson shall call the hearing to order, explain that the hearing is being recorded and that the proceedings are confidential, ask each person present to identify themselves by name, and announce the purpose of the hearing, e.g., “The Committee meets to hear an appeal of disciplinary action against (student’s name) and/or to submit its findings to the Assistant Superintendent/Vice President for Student Affairs.”

 Swearing in of both parties

 All testimony shall be taken under oath; the oath shall be administered by the Hearing Panel Chairperson.
+Written statements of witnesses under penalty of perjury shall not be used unless the witness is unavailable to testify.
+A witness who refuses to be tape recorded is not unavailable.

 Unless the Hearing Panel determines to proceed otherwise, the college representative and the student shall each be permitted to make a ten (10) minute opening statement.